Academic Honesty Policy

 (normally within 5 business days of receipt of form from faculty member)

 - Review student history before meeting.

 - Meet with student and review form (normally within 5 business days after meeting with faculty member).

 - Student gives their account.

-- Student states whether or not he/she takes responsibility for incident.
+- Student states whether or not they takes responsibility for incident.

 - Assistant or Associate Dean determines student responsibility (finding must normally be rendered within 5 business days of meeting with student).

 - Assistant Dean explains the appeal process and future consequences of violating policy.